Documentation

 6. Run 40 concurrent instances of Query A and allow the cluster to recover for 1 minute.

-7. Provide InfluxData the debug information described below.
+7. Provide InfluxData the debug information associated with each test run.

 Gather debug information